rhushi-lokhande/office.js-mock/Readme.md

     mime: {'text/x-typescript': ['ts']},

+Add typing in tsconfig.spec.json in types property

+    "office-js-preview"

 ## Usage

 In this package all the function available over office.js is define to support the unit testing as follows